 4. You might instead then both sit down at a safe distance from your dog and ignore him, all the while your guest can hold the reward in sight.
 If ignored, dogs will sometimes get curious and slowly make their way over to investigate, or once your dog is calm you can mark the desired behaviour with ‘yes’ or a ‘clicker’ and your visitor could offer a ‘good dog’ and the reward.

 5. Never push the issue, force your dog to go over or tell him off as it can create further anxiety and a negative association with that person or other people in general.

 My tip is to always ensure people take off sunglasses, hats or hoodies, avoid carrying bags or other items the dog might react to, and no sudden movements towards you or the dog.

-Remember, most nervous dogs are reacting out of fear, so we don’t want to push them over their threshold that they feel threatened, so give them distance and space, be a calm and confident leader that shows them it’s all under control and never force them to interact with other people or dogs.
+Remember, most nervous dogs are reacting out of fear and anxiety, so we don’t want to push them over their threshold that they feel threatened.
+So give them distance and space, be a calm and confident leader that shows them it’s all under control and never force them to interact with other people or dogs.

 Give them a safe place they can go to as well, if they really want their space.

 Never punish them, as to them the threat is real, so it is up to us to work on the socialisation slowly and positively, building up their confidence so they can relax and enjoy the new experiences.